Zoom on the Champion 100219

 Thanks to a fuel capacity of 6.1 gallons, the 100219 can operate for around 8 hours at 50% load with a full tank (fuel consumption around 0.76 GPH).

 The control panel features the upcoming 5 AC outlets:

 As it features a twist-lock L14-30R receptacle, the 100219 is transfer switch ready: in case of a power outage, you will be easily able to connect it to a breaker box and power your household.

-Security-wise, this product benefits from a Volt Guard™ overload protection and an automatic low oil shut-off, which gives you a complete peace of mind when using it.
+From a security standpoint, the product offers a Volt Guard™ overload protection and an automatic low oil shut-off, allowing you to use it with a peace of mind.

 The Champion 100219 versus other generators